-Heart & Liver Qi Stagnation: Conception and maintenance of pregnancy requires that the mind and spirit be calm and free from stress.
+Heart & Liver Qi Stagnation:</ conception and holding a pregnancy requires that the mind and spirit be calm and free from stress.

-Signs and symptoms: Anxiety, fear, depression, sadness, tender breasts around period time and period pain.
+Signs and symptoms: Anxiety, fear, Depression, sadness, tender breasts around period time and Period pain

 Blood Stagnation: It’s important that blood and qi are able to flow freely throughout the body without becoming impeded.

-Damp Phlegm Accumulation: Can lead to blockages in the body, i.e. blocked fallopian tubes or a womb that is too slick and therefore does not encourage embryo implantation.
+Damp Phlegm Accumulation: Can lead to blockages in the body, i.e. Blocked Fallopian tubes or a womb that is too slick and therefore does not encourage Embryo implantation.
 Fertile mucous may also be absent with the presence of copious damp type mucous which can actually impede sperm travel towards the reproductive tract.

 Signs and symptoms: Weight issues, excessive vaginal discharge, edema, digestive disorders, PCOS (can occur in yin deficient types also), chronic phlegm disorders such as nasal congestion, sinusitis etc.

-Spleen Qi or Blood Deficiency: The spleen in Chinese medicine is responsible for holding the blood and organs in their place, and has a fundamental role in blood production.
+Spleen Qi or Blood Deficiency: The spleen in Chinese Medicine is responsible for holding the blood and organs in their place, and has a fundamental role in blood production.